retypeapp/retype/README.md

 ## Key features

-**:tada: Just works –** Retype has been built to be easy to use and should _"just work"_ out-of-the-box without any special configuration or troublesome setup.
+**:tada: It just works –** Retype has been built to be easy to use and should _"just work"_ out-of-the-box without any special configuration or troublesome setup.

 **:zap: Lightning fast –** Don't blink.
 Retype was built for speed.